Josh Rojas Player Props: Diamondbacks vs. Braves

 - Home Runs Prop: Over/under 0.5 home runs (Over odds: +825)

 Looking to place a prop bet on Josh Rojas?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Josh Rojas At The Plate